tyteen4a03/cloudBox/README.md

 The World Server hosts the actual world files.
 Aside from handling clients, the World Server is also equipped with a physics engine and a world generator.
 The World Server also handles commands.
 The architecture allows multiple World Servers to be run.

-## Database Server

-The Database Server handles communication between other servers and the database, providing an abstraction layer between a DBMS and the servers.

 ## Web Server

 The Web server provides the website front-end to the server, allowing users to change settings of their worlds.
 It also operates an API that websites can query from.